 Test your microphone to make sure that you have good sound quality.
 Consider using a headset with an external microphone for better audio quality.

 Consider ADA compliance.
 Automatic closed-captioning is not perfect.
 Speak clearly and slowly so that the microphone can pick up your content as accurately as possible.
-If using a tool other than Zoom for recording lectures, consider uploading your videos to YouTube and taking advantage of their automatic (though not perfect) closed-captioning. consider setting up a Canvas discussion board with specific questions, use a quiz or set up a chat session for text-based discussion or set up a quiz to review main points in the presentation.
+If using a tool other than Zoom for recording lectures, consider uploading your videos to YouTube and request closed-captioning from Accessible Technology Services (ATS).
+Consider setting up a discussion forum in Moodle with follow-up questions for text-based discussion or set up a quiz to review main points in the presentation.

-Make sure to review the Disability Services for Students Resources page for more information.
+Make sure to review the Office for Disability Equity web page for more information.